elision-io/contracts/README.md

 * Aggregate and allocate premiums to the liquidity pool providers
 * Settle option contracts on-chain

+Users deposit an underlying asset into a liquidity pool and issue options contracts backed by the provded assets.
+This allows the users to collectively act as a seller of the options contract without owning a large amount of capital.
+Think of the option contract as being fractionally owned by the liquidity providers of the underlying asset.

+Buyer of the option contracts send the required price and premium in order to mint a new option contract.
+The pool receives the necessary amount from the buyer and then sends a newly minted [Non-Fungible Token](https://github.com/near/NEPs/blob/master/neps/nep-0171.md).
+The token will have an expiration published in its [metadata](https://github.com/near/NEPs/blob/master/neps/nep-0177.md).
+Other core functionality will be built into the token functionality e.g. exercising the token for the asset.

 ## Derivative Calculations

 ### **Black-Scholes Pricing Model (BSM)**